 2. Take the 2-hour Parent Program online course on the risks teens face at Alive at 25.

 3. Schedule your teen driver to take the Alive at 25 survival course developed by the National Safety Council.
 Find a class near you at the SC Alive at 25 website.

 4. Program phone numbers in your teen’s phone of who to call if they feel unsafe getting in a car.

 5. Sit down with your teen and go over the importance of the 5 teen action steps.

-The lawyers and staff at Hodge & Langley Law Firm want to help make Spartanburg safer for teens and their families.
+The auto accident attorneys at Hodge & Langley Law Firm want to help make Spartanburg safer for teens and their families.
 Please help us spread the word about Operation Safe Drive and the five steps that can help save lives.